 Start a blog

-If you're a budding journalist, copywriter or editor, blogging is an effective way to work on your tone of voice, writing style and editing, as you seek out journalism internships with media organisations such as Sky or the BBC.
+If you're a budding journalist, copywriter or editor, you may be interested in seeking out journalism internships with media organisations such as Sky or the BBC or considering relevant journalism courses.
+Whatever your long-term goal, blogging is an effective way to work on your tone of voice, writing style and editing.

-A blog is simply a regularly-updated website which is usually written in an informal, chatty style and focused around a niche topic.
+A blog is simply a regularly-updated website which is usually written in an informal, chatty style and focused around an interesting topic.
 This can be anything from extreme sports and rock music to vegan recipes and fitness advice.

 By writing your own posts, this not only allows your written voice to develop and mature, you'll learn how to tighten up your writing to best engage your readers.
 When uploading your blogs according to a carefully planned out schedule, you'll also be practising good timekeeping and organisation.